hCaptcha/HCaptcha-ios-sdk/README.md

 ## Troubleshooting

 Q. I'm getting a "Could not load embedded HTML" exception.
-What does it mean?
+What does this mean?

 A. Most likely you have not included an asset in your build.
-Please double-check this, and see the example app for more details.
+Please double-check assets, and see the example app for more details.

 Q. I'm getting "xcconfig: unable to open file" after upgrading the SDK.
 (Or changing SDK and running Example app.)

-A: In your app or the Example app dir, run `pod deintegrate && pod install` to refresh paths.
+A. In your app or the Example app dir, run `pod deintegrate && pod install` to refresh paths.

 ### Inspiration